adduct/shareUtility/README.md

 # shareUtitlity
-qqShareUtility class:share image,url and binary data to qq friends. it is now used in QQMail app project.
+qqShareUtility class is a useful utility for share image,url and binary data to qq friends.
+It is now used in QQMail app project.

 # Features
 share image, binary data and url to QQ without use sophisticated TencentOpenApi API.